Pylons/pyramid_debugtoolbar/docs/index.rst

 .. image:: toolbar-closed.png

-If you click on the logo, the toolbar will expand:
+If you click on the "Pyramid DT" logo, the toolbar will expand:

 .. image:: toolbar-open.png